-Our 2023 COVID-19 Safety Plan will be updated based on guidelines from local County Public Health Departments in effect in June, July and August of 2023.
+Our 2023 COVID-19 Safety Plan will be updated as needed based on guidelines from local County PHD in effect during summer 2023.

 2023 COVID-19 SAFETY PLAN